Become an art and design teacher

 Art and design teacher training courses have had successful applications from candidates with a range of degrees, including fine art, illustration, graphic design, photography and fashion design.

-Find out more about what qualifications you need to train to teach.
+Find out about the qualifications needed to teach.

 Fund your teacher training

-Tax-free bursaries of £10,000 are available for eligible trainee art and design teachers
+Tax-free bursaries of £10,000 are available for eligible trainee art and design teachers.

 You can get a bursary alongside a tuition fee loan and maintenance loan.